emmatyping/cpython/Modules/_zstd/README.md

 8. ~~Remove `(de)compress_stream`~~
 9. ~~Add integrations with other modules (i.e. zipfile, tarfile, shutil)~~
 10. ~~Documentation~~
-11. Go over zstdfile and make sure it supports multiple frames concatenated together (might need to use `EndlessZstdDecompressor`)
+11. ~~Go over zstdfile and make sure it supports multiple frames concatenated together (might need to use `EndlessZstdDecompressor`)~~ handled by compression._common.streams.BaseStream, see the `test_read_multistream` test.
-12. Ensure docs on zstdfile matching BufferedIOBase is correct (i.e. with/iteration/list of methods)
+12. ~~Ensure docs on zstdfile matching BufferedIOBase is correct (i.e. with/iteration/list of methods)~~ with/iter exercised in `test_iterator`.
+Verified it matches the shape of BufferedIOBase.
-13. Check that compressor `flush` disables the compressor from being re-used to match lzma/bz2/etc API
-14. Draft PEP
+13. Draft PEP

 After-PEP posting:
 1. Ask about compile guard for OUTPUT_BUFFER_MAX_BLOCK_SIZE ?